nixworks/public/news/2014/12/2/the-parliament-of-ukraine-approves-the-formation-of-a-new-government-that-includes-three-foreigners-who-have-received-ukrainian-citizenship.md

 ### Related:

-1. [The Parliament of Ukraine removes the five-pointed red star from its spire in a measure aimed at erasing the nation-s Soviet legacy. ](/news/2014/02/25/the-parliament-of-ukraine-removes-the-five-pointed-red-star-from-its-spire-in-a-measure-aimed-at-erasing-the-nation-s-soviet-legacy.md) _Context: Parliament of Ukraine_
+1. [The Parliament of Ukraine removes the five-pointed red star from its spire in a measure aimed at erasing the nation's Soviet legacy. ](/news/2014/02/25/the-parliament-of-ukraine-removes-the-five-pointed-red-star-from-its-spire-in-a-measure-aimed-at-erasing-the-nationas-soviet-legacy.md) _Context: Parliament of Ukraine_